Uptime Catalyst Facility

 Strategic Alignment:

 The UCF explicitly states their approach as “empirical” and “data-intensive,” suggesting they value evidence-based service delivery and transparent reporting.
-Their model supports services “where users pay a share of costs” rather than fully subsidized models, indicating preference for financially sustainable service approaches.
+Their model supports services “where users pay a share of costs” rather than fully subsidised models, indicating preference for financially sustainable service approaches.

 Key Takeaways for Grant Writers